Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 ---
-title: Using a Template Repository for Azure DevOps Build Pipeline
+title: Moving Azure DevOps Build Pipeline Logic to a Template Repository
 tags:
  - devops
  - yaml
  - pipeline
- - featureflags
+ - templates
-excerpt: Moving pipeline logic to a template repository, with feature flags
+excerpt: Moving build logic to a template repository
 cover: /assets/images/leaf2.png
 comments: true
 layout: article
-key: 20240811
+key: 20240811build
 ---

 ![image]({{ page.cover }}){: width="{{ site.imageWidth }}" }

 This is the second in a series of blog posts about creating reusable Azure DevOps YAML pipelines across many projects.
-In these posts, I'll build a containerized .NET API with unit tests and do deployments to multiple environments (faked-out).
+In these posts, I'll build a containerized .NET API with unit tests and deploys to multiple environments (faked-out).
 This first post creates pipelines as one-offs without reusing YAML.
-The second and third posts will leverage templates to create a reusable library of pipeline steps.
+The second and third posts will leverage templates to create a reusable library of pipeline YAML.
 The fourth post will take templates to the next level by creating a dynamic pipeline driven by feature flags.

 1. [Typical Kubernetes Build and Deploy Azure DevOps Pipelines](/2024/08/10/typical-pipeline.html)
 1. Moving Azure DevOps Build Pipeline Logic to a Template Repository (this post)